Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: FQH quasiparticles at in the LLL

 \subsection{Model of the LLL}

 We consider $N$ interacting fermions of charge $e$ on a square torus of length $L$ penetrated by a uniform perpendicular magnetic field $B$.
 The number of flux quanta, $N_\phi$, through the surface of the torus is an integer satisfying $L^2=2\pi \ell_B^2 N_\phi$, where $\ell_B=\sqrt{\hbar/(eB)}$ is the magnetic length.
-The filling factor is defined as $\nu=N/N_\phi$.
+As $N_\phi$ is also the number of single-particle states (called orbitals) per Landau level, the filling factor is defined as $\nu=N/N_\phi$.
 In a strong magnetic field, we can restrict all fermions in the LLL, such that the kinetic energy is simply a constant.
 In this case, the effective part in the many-body Hamiltonian is just the (two-body) interaction between fermions, which takes the form of